ShadAcker/ec2ghost/README.md

 2. git clone https://github.com/shadacker/ec2ghost<br>
 3. chmod +x ec2ghost/startup.sh<br>
 4. ./ec2ghost/startup.sh<br>
-5. When prompted enter either the external IP of your EC2 instance *(this is great for testing validating before cutting over DNS)*; or the name of your site *(e.g. www.myblog.com)*
+5. When prompted enter either the external IP of your EC2 instance *(this is great for testing & validating)*; or the name of your site *(e.g. www.myblog.com)*
 6. Let this script do all the work<br><br>Enjoy!!  =)